Bobuxstation/Coal-Launcher/README.md

 npm start
 ```

-If you want to build for you platform, you can run:
+If you want to build for your platform, you can run:

 ```
 npm run dist